lcsrodriguez/earnings/README.md

 ## Overview

-**`earnings`** is a Python package tailored to retrieve insightful earnings details, allowing users to collect previous and future earnings calendars, filter by US-equity ticker, define a custom portfolio,
+**`earnings`** is a lightweight and featureful Python package tailored to retrieve insightful earnings details, allowing users to collect previous and future earnings calendars, filter by US-equity ticker, define a custom portfolio and easily integrate reliable financial data into your applications.

 **DISCLAIMER**: *Data are provided **AS IS** by external providers.
 No warranty on data quality and accuracy.
-Please do your own research*
+Please do your own research* before deploying on production.

 - [Overview](#overview)
 - [Getting started](#getting-started)